Constraint Elimination Proof

 From Constraint to Architecture

-This produces self-referential coordinates (each codon's middle nucleotide establishes its own reference), binary family structure (pyrimidine/purine groupings), operator non-commutation (HV ≠ VH in the unfolded lattice), and compensation architecture (systematic balance across domains).
+The 2×2 template and its binary family structure force operator non-commutation (HV ≠ VH in the unfolded lattice) and compensation architecture (systematic balance across domains).
+These are mathematical consequences of the generating structure shown above.

-The constraints that eliminated 142 frameworks are the same constraints imposed by wobble tRNA biochemistry.
+The constraints that force UCAG ordering are the same constraints imposed by wobble tRNA biochemistry.
 Evolution discovered the only ordering compatible with the translational machinery it was building.

 AXIOM 1